AutomataLab/Subway/README.md

 Subway is sensitive to graph file extension.
 A weighted edge-list graph file has to finish with .wel characters.
 The followings are two graph file examples.

-ABC.el ("SOURCE DESTINATION" for each edge in each line):
+Graph.el ("SOURCE DESTINATION" for each edge in each line):
 ```
 0 1
 0 3